walbourn/contentexporter/ReadMe.txt

 format is a runtime geometry format supported by the DirectX Tool Kit and DXUT, and is used in the Windows 8 Store app sample Marble Maze.

-The source is written for Visual Studio 2013 Update 5, Visual Studio 2015 Update 3, or Visual Studio 2017.
+The source is written for Visual Studio 2015 Update 3 or Visual Studio 2017.

 These components are designed to work without requiring any content from the DirectX SDK.
 For details, see "Where is the DirectX SDK?" <http://msdn.microsoft.com/en-us/library/ee663275.aspx>.